okok147/Flutter-UI-Reality/mobile_application_activity_04/README.md

     - Use bottom_navy_bar ✅
     - Use Flexible + FractionallySizedBox for the layout
     - Use Hero to expand > page 2
-    - Use AnimatedBuilder for building UI
+    - Use AnimatedBuilder for building UI(Content)
     - Use dio for accessing html